Deepgautam76/React_course/lecture4/README.md

    (We are not featching any page outside application)
 - Server Side Routing
    ( We are fetching the page outside the appliction like api call)

+# UseParam Hook
+- useParam (use for the extrating the id from route url)   it return the "resId"